cronkitedata/cronkite-docs/docs/general/file-formats.md

 ### Excel, Access and their cousins

 These are files the files created by software that contain special instructions in computer code that are intended to be read by the originating programs.
 Many of the formats you'll see originated with Microsoft: .xlsx, .accdb, .docx and .pptx.
 In fact, Google docs downloads, by default, are converted into these Microsoft formats.
-They are much more susceptible to viruses and other malware, but they can contain a lot more information.

-They can be either text or binary.
-In fact, Microsoft Excel and Word documents are now text files -- very, very, complicated text files that you wouldn't want to try to decipher on your own.
+Recent versions use a form of XML that contain detailed instructions on formatting, formulas, pages, and other Excel features.
+Don't try to use them as text files.
+Every data system has a way to read Excel files.
+Some, like Google Sheets, reads them without any special instructions.
+Programming languages like R have importers.

+#### Benefits

+Excel files, when properly formed into tidy data, are among the easiest for sources to produce.
+They make PIO's happy because they can be read by human beings using the programs that are on their desks already.
+They can also contain extra information, like a page of documentation or summaries and charts.
+Reading them into other programs is often seamless.

+Microsoft Access files are becoming less frequent, but it is a format that was used for many years by government agencies to transmit larger, more complicated, databases.
+They are much more likely to be "tidy" because they are designed to work with well formed data.

+#### Traps

+First, Microsoft doesn't make a version of Access for Macs, which makes it more difficult to import -- you'll have to find a program or utility to convert them into something more universal.

+Excel can actually be a problem as well, which is why we advise reporters to request the data in a "plain text", or CSV, format.
+If the data conveyed in the spreadsheet isn't "tidy" it won't do  you much good.
+Text forms are much less likely to be presented as reports.
+One common issue is that a column contains different data types -- other programs won't know what to do with them.

 ### PDF